yuvrajghag5/RADE/README.md

 # Offensive IT-Tester

-An AI-assisted, **autonomous-but-bounded web-application vulnerability scanner** built for the *Responsible AI & Data Ethics* course.
-It takes an **authorized target URL**, uses a labelled payload arsenal to attack known injection points (SQLi, XSS, CMDi, SSRF, CSRF), **verifies which vulnerabilities are real**, and produces a redacted, fully audited report.
+An AI-assisted, **autonomous-but-bounded web-application vulnerability-testing agent** built for the *Responsible AI & Data Ethics* course.
+Given an **authorized target URL**, the agent orchestrates a set of tools — authorize, live-recon, payload-selection — to find injection points (SQLi, XSS, CMDi, SSRF, CSRF), choose the payloads that would test them, and write an LLM run report — logging every decision to a tamper-evident ledger.
+An optional open-source LLM can drive the orchestration.
+(Firing + verification are the planned Layers 4-6.)

 The offensive capability is the smaller part — the graded emphasis is on making it **responsible**: authorization at the front, safety limits during, transparency throughout, and accountability around the whole thing.

-> **Scope & safety.** The scanner only runs against targets on an explicit allowlist — in
+> **Scope & safety.** The agent only runs against targets on an explicit allowlist — in
-> practice a deliberately vulnerable app we host ourselves (OWASP Juice Shop / DVWA) in an
+> practice a deliberately vulnerable app we host ourselves (a self-owned Flask sandbox, or
-> isolated environment.
-It *cannot* be pointed at an arbitrary third-party site.
-This keeps
+> DVWA in a local Docker container) on a **loopback** address.
+It *cannot* be pointed at an
-> the project within German law (§202a/b/c StGB), GDPR, and the EU AI Act.
+> arbitrary third-party site.
+This keeps the project within German law (§202a/b/c StGB),
+> GDPR, and the EU AI Act.

 ---